 Compact digital cameras are small and portable, and usually an all-in-one automatic kind of deal – particularly good for casual or basic use.
 They sacrifice advanced features and some picture quality for compactness and simplicity.

-Bridge cameras are often more expensive, and have all the features of a compact, but have some advanced features as well.
+Ultra zoom cameras cameras are often more expensive, and have all the features of a compact, but have some advanced features as well.
 They're often a bit bulkier, and a good option for someone around the intermediate point in the market.
+Sometimes these models are also called Bridge cameras as they are a transition from a basic compact camera to a more sophisticated DSLR (see below)

-DSLR (digital single-lens reflex) cameras are quite popular, with a much larger sensor than other types of camera that can give great image quality, but they are often quite heavy and bulky.
+DSLR (digital single-lens reflex) cameras remain popular, with a much larger sensor than other types of camera that can give great image quality, but they are often quite heavy and bulky.
 These are good for people wanting to take a pretty mean photo.

-MIL (mirrorless interchangeable-lens) cameras are gaining traction in the market, offering similar sensor sizes as DSLRs but in a much smaller camera body.
-These are a good in-between, for someone wanting the higher picture quality with the convenience of a small size.
+MIL (mirrorless interchangeable-lens) cameras are a good alternative to the Ultra zoom or bridge camera for ering similar sensor sizes as DSLRs but in a much smaller camera body.

 Tough cameras are another option – they have protected features so they can be taken into most situations without fear of dropping or exposure to heat, cold, moisture and sand.
 The difference is how much rough–handling they can take.
 Their image quality and ease of use makes them a beginner to intermediate model.